-The District is comprised of fifteen elementary schools, including a developmental preschool, four middle schools, three fully accredited high schools, a regional vocational/technical school, and a program of adult education.
-The District serves more than 17,250 students and employs 1,700 faculty and staff.
+The District is comprised of a developmental preschool program,14 elementary schools, four middle schools, four high schools, including a Career and Technical Education Center, and a program of adult education.
+The District serves more than 15,000 students and employs 1,700 faculty and staff.

-As a community with an increasingly diverse population, the District offers a wide range of programs and initiatives.
-The English as a Second Language program serves more than 1,500 students who, as immigrants or refugees, are non-English proficient.
-The ESOL program provides English language instruction and offers students assistance with cultural assimilation.
-The Program Alternative to Secondary School (PASS), is geared for students who require an alternative approach for completing high school requirements.
+As a community with an increasingly diverse population, MSD offers a wide range of programs and initiatives.
+More than 1,500 students are English Language Learners who, as immigrants or refugees, are non-English proficient.
+The ELL program provides English language instruction and offers students assistance with cultural assimilation.

 The Manchester School District and the City of Manchester are united in their desire to provide students with quality education in wholesome environments.

 Providing an exceptional education for its children heads the list of Manchester's priorities.
 Partnerships with the business community are highly valued.